bodhichristian/bodhichristian/README.md

 🟩🟩🟩🟩🟩🟩🟩🟩⬛️⬛️⬛️⬛️

-👨🏻‍💻 <b>Mobile Development and JavaScript</b> - Course 8 of 12 in a Meta iOS Professional Developer Certificate offered through [Coursera]
+👨🏻‍💻 <b>Mobile Development and JavaScript</b> - Course 8 of 12 in a Meta iOS Professional Developer Certificate offered through ![Coursera]
 ![Certficate Showcase May 23 001](https://github.com/bodhichristian/bodhichristian/assets/110639779/e185fc5e-6200-4e83-b9ea-1a83a649a4eb)